 Richard has also been a reader and judge for the Austin Film Festival and has done coverage for scripts submitted through AFF’s Coverage Program.

-Richard adapted “Bartleby,” a screenplay based Herman Melville’s well-known story as part of a collaboration with abstract painter Gerard Amsellem.
+Richard adapted “Bartleby,” a screenplay based on Herman Melville’s well-known story as part of a collaboration with abstract painter Gerard Amsellem.
 The short film, produced by New Waves Productions and Cinema Ed Films, was awarded a “Director’s Citation” by the Black Maria Film Festival.
 You can now watch the entire film.

 Here is the poster and a link to Bartleby on Imdb: